 Are you wrapping produce?
 If so, you are going to want to package your veggies in polyolefin.
 You may need alterations including perforations for breathability for certain veggies and possible anti-fog to allow for a clear product presentation and eliminated condensation.

-You will also want to use a polyolefin or a PVC for consumer goods such as toys or games.
-Many are moving away from PVC, however if you are packaging candles, for example, you will need PVC.
+You will also want to use polyolefin or a PVC for consumer goods such as toys or games.
+Many are moving away from PVC, however, if you are packaging candles, for example, you will need PVC.
 This is because the fragrances contained in the candles will break down the polyolefin film.

 Are you wrapping heat-sensitive items?
 Should your products even be packaged in shrink film in the first place?
 Some products cannot be packaged in shrink film due to the heat produced in the heat tunnel during the shrink wrapping process.

 So, if you do not already know if your products can be sent through a heat tunnel, how do you figure that out?
 In order to find out if your products can be sent through a heat tunnel for shrink film packaging applications, you will need to work with your chosen vendor to send your products through a test run inside of a heat tunnel.

 This is done by sending a dummy product with what is called heat-sensitive tape through the machine.
 The heat-sensitive tape will indicate if the heat in the tunnel is too great for your product.
 This is not something you should do yourself and you should work with your local packaging professional to choose the right tapes and conduct the test to ensure the proper safety and related protocols.

 What Type Of Packaging Machinery Do I Have?

 Are you using a hairdryer (I hope not!) to shrink your packaging film?
 Are you using a heat gun?
 Are you using a heat tunnel?
 What type of sealer are you using?
 Is it an l-bar sealer?
 Or maybe a flow wrapper?